This week we look in on an ARRA™ field day recently held in southeastern Australia.

 Mr. Mammone is Fruitmaster’s first partner to plant ARRA 29; this variety has incredible fertility, most of the shoots have two bunches.
 At the time of the field day ARRA 29 was at 5 – 7mm berries size.

-At the time of the field day, the vines of Precision Farm’s ARRA 28 were only thirteen months old.
+At the time, the vines of Precision Farm’s ARRA 28 were only thirteen months old.

 During the field day the ARRA 28 was starting the bloom stage, while the Crimson Seedless at the same farm, was already at fruit set.
 The bud burst of ARRA 28 occurred about six weeks after the Crimson Seedless.